A Quantum Leap In Successful Multiple Sclerosis Treatment In India

-4. Carbonated drinks, alcohol and/or any kind of intoxicants are prohibited.
+4. Carbonated drinks, alcohol, and/or any kind of intoxicants are prohibited.
 Alcohol weakens the nervous system whereas Carbonated drinks increase urination thereby depleting the body of its essential salts and other nutrients.

-7. M.R.I scans are particularly advised after regular intervals of three years throughout the period of treatment.
-M.R.I reports help in ascertaining the extent of successful recovery in the patient and also act as a guideline for deciding the course of further treatment.
+7. MRI scans are particularly advised after regular intervals of three years throughout the period of treatment.
+M.R.I. reports help in ascertaining the extent of successful recovery in the patient and also act as a guideline for deciding the course of further treatment.

 8. Patients are instructed to follow a strict diet and are advised not to modify the dosage of medicines, prescribed by SVHRC, in any manner.
-Patients are expected to strictly adhere to treatment protocol designed by doctors from time to time to ensure maximum successful recovery.
+Patients are expected to strictly adhere to treatment protocols designed by doctors from time to time to ensure maximum successful recovery.

 9. It is of utmost importance that patients under treatment from SVHRC should not take any other form of medicine without informing or without the consent of the doctors at SVHRC.
 Taking any other type of medicine while undergoing treatment could prove detrimental to the recovery of the patient since it could interfere with the functioning of the herbal medicines given by doctors at SVHRC and may cause adverse effects on the health of a patient.
-A li st of medicines that can be safely taken during the treatment, for all common, day to day illnesses will be provided to the patient by the doctors at SVHRC.
-This list would serve as a reference list for the patient in case of common ailments such as common cold, fever, gas, indigestion etc for medicines to be taken in concurrence with the doctors at SVHRC.
+A list of medicines that can be safely taken during the treatment, for all common, day-to-day illnesses will be provided to the patient by the doctors at SVHRC.
+This list would serve as a reference list for the patient in case of common ailments such as common cold, fever, gas, indigestion, etc for medicines to be taken in concurrence with the doctors at SVHRC.

 10. Patients undergoing Multiple Sclerosis treatment are advised to abstain from maintaining physical/sexual indulgence with/without a partner since this could impede the process of recovery in the patient’s body.

-THE FIRST CASE STUDY ON MS IN SVHRC (BY SHRI.H.G.BHAT)
+THE FIRST CASE STUDY ON MS IN SVHRC